ssu-humane/fake-news-thumbnail/README.md

 ## Evaluation data

 We obtained 259 news title-image pairs, of which label is manually annotated.
 We selected the annotated news articles by the prediction rank of [CLIP](https://openai.com/blog/clip/)-based models.
-Please refer to our [paper](https://arxiv.org/abs/2204.05533) for more detailed procedures.
 We only provide news and image URLs with annotated labels for copyright issues.
 To obtain the original data, we recommend using [NewsPaper3k](https://newspaper.readthedocs.io/en/latest/), an open-sourced Python library.

-This dataset was originally prepared for our task, but we think it could be further utilized for evaluation of models designed for vision-and-language tasks, such as image captioning, etc.
+This dataset was originally prepared for our task, but we think it could be further utilized for evaluation of models designed for vision-and-language tasks, such as image captioning, etc. Please refer to our [paper](https://arxiv.org/abs/2204.05533) for more detailed procedures on data selection and annotation.

 ## A baseline model